andycranston/syncdir/README.md

 Each time a file is created or modified on the local Linux system that file will be copied using a sftp put command onto the remote Linux system.

+## Command line arguments

+### Command line argument -d

+Specifying the `-d` command line argument turns on debugging output.
+Useful for trouble shooting.

+### Command line argument -h

+Specifies the host to login to.
+This can be a resolveable hostname or an IP address.

+This is a required command line argument.

+### Command line argument -s

+Specifies an alternative port number to use for the ssh connection.

+Defaults to 22 which is the well known port number for ssh.

+### Command line argument -u

+Specifies the username to login as.
+Defaults to the value held in the environment variable `LOGNAME`.

+### Command line argument -p

+Specifies the password to user to login as.
+Can be the password in plain text.

+However, if the value is enclosed in brackets ([ ... ]) then the enclosed value is taken as an environment variable name and the content of the environment variable is used as the password.

+Defaults to `[PW]` so the default action is to use the value of environment variable `PW` as the password.

+# Command line argument -r

+Specifies a remote directory to change to after successfully logging in.

+This must be a full pathname.

+By default it will be `/var/tmp/` followed by the basename of the local current directory.
+So if the local current directory is `/home/andyc/nfs/projects/syncdir` then the default remote directory will be `/var/tmp/syncdir`.

 ## Stopping the syncdir expect script

 Just type Control^C to stop the syncdir expect script.
 A more graceful